Client Policies, Consent for Treatment, and Fee Agreement

 Availability/Emergencies: I am available for regularly scheduled appointments.
 Telephone contacts between sessions are welcome but are best kept brief, as important issues are better addressed in person.
 You may leave a message anytime on my confidential voicemail, and I will respond within one business day.
 I do not offer emergency services.
 In the event of an emergency involving a threat to your or another’s safety, please call 911 or go to your nearest emergency room.

-Complaints: The Board of Behavioral Sciences receives and responds to complaints regarding services provided by marriage and family therapists.
-You may contact the board at www.bbs.ca.gov or (916) 574-7830.
+Complaints: The Board of Behavioral Sciences receives and responds to complaints regarding services provided within the scope of practice of marriage and family therapists.
+You may contact the board online at www.bbs.ca.gov, or by calling (916) 574-7830.

 Minors: Communications between a therapist and a client under age 18 are confidential.
 Upon request, in the exercise of my professional judgment, I may provide parents or guardians with only a general summary of the treatment progress of a minor client.